MetPX/sarracenia/doc/design/plan.rst

 Design Principles
 -----------------

-- The switching software knows as little as possible about the data being transferred. no data parsing should be necessary for the software.
+- The pumping software knows as little as possible about the data being transferred. no data parsing should be necessary for the software.
 The only data parsed is what is defined in the sr_post(7) and sr_log(7) manual pages, and the various configuration files.